imnotdannorton/twaural/README.md

 ## Getting Started
   This project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack)     version 3.0.0-rc4.
+MongoDB is supported in the package, however it is not necessary to run Twaural.

 ### Prerequisites